 Buying a pickup truck used to just involve deciding how much towing capacity you wanted, but automakers today offer as many as 75 different versions of some models.
 That makes it all too easy to choose the wrong truck for your needs.

-“You have to make sure you know what you’re doing when you’re buying a truck and what your needs really are,” says Karl Brauer, senior editor of Kelley Blue Book.
+“You have to make sure you know what you’re doing when you’re buying a truck and what your needs really are,” says Karl Brauer, Executive Analyst at iSeeCars.com.
 “Do you really need the most powerful engine or the biggest bed?
 Do you need an extended or crew cab, or can you make do with a regular one?
 You want to be realistic.”

 1. Buying the wrong cabin size

-Purchase a pickup with too big or too small a cabin and you’ll either waste money on more truck than you need or find you or your passengers crammed into insufficient interior space.
+Purchase a pickup with too big or too small a cabin and you’ll either waste money on more trucks than you need or find yourself or your passengers crammed into insufficient interior space.

-Most trucks offer a choice three cabin sizes:
+Most trucks offer a choice of three cabin sizes:

 - Regular cab.
 These are the smallest option and usually have just two doors and front seating for two to three people.
 They typically lack rear doors and back seats.

 - Extended cab.
 These have both front and back seats, although rear seating is sometimes cramped.
 Some extended cabs come with full-sized rear doors, while others have only small, front-hinged ones or no rear doors at all.

 - Crew cab.
 These generally have four full-sized doors and generous front and back seats.